lanl/McPhD/basic/utils/README.md

 ---------------
 test-seed: test the effect of running with a different seed every time.
 Interesting--suggests we're quire poorly resolved.

-testChunks: run black-hole 10 times with a given chunk size (-c <i>).
+testChunks: run black-hole 10 times with a given chunk size (-c chksz).
 TO DO: optionally work on an ensemble of chunk sizes.

 testN: run black-hole 10 times with a given number of threads (+RTS -N i).